 - Attire for royalty will be refined western wear suitable for the times.
 This will be discussed and agreed upon each year by the royalty, advisors and committee.

-- Application guidelines include: completed application, a recent photo, essay, 15 page photo book (Snapfish, Shutterfly or Wal-Mart) due at check-in at the show, showmanship contest and two reference letters (personal recommendation and an advisor/breeder.
+- Application guidelines include: completed application, a recent photo, essay, photo book (8.5"x11", 20 page in size from Snapfish, Shutterfly or Wal-Mart) due at check-in at the show, showmanship contest and two reference letters (personal recommendation and an advisor/breeder.)

 For more information or questions contact: